UWCCDL/EEG_RateOfForgetting/README.md

-This repository contains the data, analysis, and results of the "Antelope" project, carried out by Peiyun Zhou and Andrea Stocco at the University of Washington and Florian Sense and Hedderik van Rijn at the University of Groningen.
+This repository contains the data, analysis, and results of the "Antelope" project, carried out by Peiyun Zhou and Andrea Stocco at the University of Washington and Florian Sense and Hedderik van Rijn at the University of Groningen, The Netherlands.

 ## Rationale